 Once that’s done, you’ll see the heart rate data channel, but coming from the Wahoo KICKR CORE, in your pairing menu:

 Now, my experience with this in reality has been anything but smooth.
 I’ve had all assortment of failures here.
-Some rides the heart rate doesn’t come through at all.
-Others it stops and hangs half-way, others it updates once per minute, and so on.
+On some rides, the heart rate doesn’t come through at all.
+On others it stops and hangs halfway, others it updates once per minute, and so on.
 Who knew it could fail so many ways?
 Below, notice the lack of HR in the upper left corner.

 So on Wahoo’s advice, I switched over to a less-smart heart rate strap, to try and side-step some of the cutting-edge tech issues, selecting the Polar H10.
 I got it paired up in the app easily: